Skip to main content

 Public %Line DirectionSignal StrengthInterpretation

-75%+ on FavoriteMoves toward underdogStrongSignificant sharp money on dog
+75%+ on FavoriteMoves toward underdogStrongSignificant respected money on dog

 80%+ on FavoriteMoves toward underdogVery strongSyndicate action on dog